 If you aren’t using canned pumpkin puree then you will also need to either steam or roast some pumpkin, butternut squash or sweet potato.

-Then chuck your cooked vegetables and drained soaked cashews in a blender along with nutritional yeast, miso paste (you can swap this for a vegetable stock cube), apple cider vinegar, non-dairy milk, mustard, onion powder, garlic powder, smoked paprika and salt and pepper.
+Then chuck your cooked vegetables and drained soaked cashews in a blender along with nutritional yeast, a crumbled vegetable stock cube (or some miso paste), apple cider vinegar, non-dairy milk, mustard, onion powder, garlic powder, smoked paprika and salt and pepper.
 I also like to add a little bit of melted vegan spread to give an extra hint of buttery flavour, but that is optional.

 Blend it all together well until it is creamy and smooth.
 A good power blender like my Froothie Optimum Vac2 vacuum blender will get it super smooth in seconds.